Eczbek/xieite/README.md

 # **XIEITE**
 C++ header-only utility library

-This project is a collection of questionably useful components designed for varying tasks, and is designed to extend the standard library without requiring external dependencies.
+This project is a collection of questionably useful components for many various tasks, designed to extend the standard library without requiring external dependencies.

 &nbsp;